-Lesson: Planning is important because it allows us to work out how much money we will need to purchase items at a future date.
+The same is true when it comes to shopping.
+Planning is important because it allows us to work out how much money we will need to purchase items at a future date.

-Activity 11: Work out how much Ollie the Owl can save.
+Activity 6: Work out how much Ollie the Owl can save.